Irish Whisky vs Scotch Whiskey: Exploring the Differences

 The Role of Peat in Whiskey Making

 Peat is key in making whiskies with a smoky taste.
-It’s made from ancient organic matter in boglands.
+It’s from ancient organic matter in boglands.
 This process gives peated whiskey its unique flavor through traditional methods.

 Studies show peat’s big impact on whiskey.
 Comprehensive research highlights how peat turns simple spirits into complex, smoky ones.